How to Plan A White Rim Trail Self-Supported Bikepacking Adventure

 Alternative camping/Route Options

 As I mentioned above, there are nine campgrounds along the White Rim, so there are lots of different options for creating your own route.
-Personally, I think riding the loop clockwise and camping Shafer and Murphy is the best combo, but if you can’t get a permit for those campsites, here are two other decent options:
+Personally, I think riding the loop clockwise and camping at Shafer and Murphy is the best combo, but if you can’t get a permit for those campsites, here are two other decent options:

 - Make it a one-nighter and camp at White Crack campsite.
 This would make each day about 54 miles.